 The Reporter presents the main ideas and results obtained by his team while solving the problem.
 Black or white boards, a laptop and a projector will be available so that the Reporter may use slides.
-One of the main goals of the Reporter is to make his performance understandable by the audience.
-It is entirely permissible to add examples and illustrations.
+One of the main goals of the Reporter is to make his performance understandable by the audience, including those who have not read the written material.